Boundedness of moduli of varieties of general type: Introduction

 In fact we prove, \eqref{t_one-smooth}, a much stronger result.
 We prove that if one fibre $(X_0,\Delta_0)$ has a good minimal model then every fibre has a good minimal model.
 By \cite[1.1]{HX11} it suffices to prove that every fibre over an open subset has a good minimal model, equivalently, that the generic fibre has a good minimal model.

 Let $\eta\in U$ be the generic point.
 We may assume that $U$ is affine.
 We prove the existence of a good minimal model for the pair $(X_{\eta},\Delta_{\eta})$ in two steps.
 We first show that $(X_{\eta},\Delta_{\eta})$ has a minimal model.
 For this we run the $(K_X+\Delta)$-MMP with scaling of an ample divisor.
 We know that if we run the $(K_{X_0}+\Delta_0)$-MMP with scaling of an ample divisor then this MMP terminates with a good minimal model.
-However, if we run the $(K_X+\Delta)$-MMP we might lose the property that $X_0$ is irreducible, the flipping locus might be an extra component of the new central fibre.
 Using \cite[2.10]{HX11} and \eqref{l_base} we can reduce to the case when the diminished stable base locus of $K_{X_0}+\Delta_0$ does not contain any non canonical centres.
 In this case we show, \eqref{l_central}, that every step of the $(K_X+\Delta)$-MMP induces a $(K_{X_0}+\Delta_0)$-negative map.
 This generalises \cite[4.1]{HMX10}, which assumes that $U$ is a curve and that $(X,\Delta)$ is terminal.
 This MMP ends $f\colon\rmap X.Y.$ with a minimal model for the generic fibre, \eqref{l_generic-minimal}.

 To finish off we need to show that the minimal model is a good minimal model.
 There are two cases.
 We may write $(X,\Delta=S+B)$, where $S=\rfdown\Delta.$.

 In the first case, if $K_X+(1-\epsilon)S+B$ is not pseudo-effective for any $\epsilon>0$ then we may run $\rmap Y.W.$ the $(K_X+(1-\epsilon)S+B)$-MMP until we reach a Mori fibre space \eqref{l_generic-fano} $\map W.Z.$.
 If $\epsilon>0$ is sufficiently small, this MMP induces a $(K_{X_0}+\Delta_0)$-non-positive map, see \eqref{l_index}.
 It follows that this MMP is $(K_X+\Delta)$-non-positive.
 We know that there is a component $D$ of $S$ whose image dominates the base $Z$ of the Mori fibre space.
 By induction the generic fibre of the image $E$ of $D$ in $Y$ is a good minimal model.
 The restriction $\rmap E.F.$ of the map $\rmap Y.W.$ need not be a birational contraction but we won't lose semi-ampleness.
 The image of the divisor is pulled back from $Z$ and so $K_X+\Delta$ has a semi-ample model.